imran-riz/Stuff-To-Do/README.md

 This is a task management application.

-Users can manage their tasks on their computers and set up reminders to alert them of the task to be done.
+Some of the key functionalities of this project are:
+- Setting up reminders to send alerts
+- Allowing the task to be repeated DAILY, WEEKLY or MONTHLY.
+- Editing the details of a task.

 ## **Copyright 2022** by [Imran R.](https://github.com/imran-2003)